LeMinhTris/projectJP2/src/main/java/com/hkt/app/database/README.md

 # JavaFX database application

-The database connection information is located at : src/main/resources/db.properties
+The database connection information is located at .env file in the root directory of the project.